purdue-cs193-fall-2019/homework-1-tvellank/index.md

 ## Tarun's First CS193 Homework

 My favorite things about CS 193

--It is taught by students
+- It is taught by students
--It seems important
+- It seems important
--It doesn't seem ridiculously difficult
+- It doesn't seem ridiculously difficult
 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.